Local Conflict Coloring: Instance Simplification

+\emph{(For improved readability, the proof of the Lemma is postponed to Appendix~B at the end of the paper.)}

+The construction used in the proof of Lemma~\ref{lem:simple} is the most technically involved part of our paper.
+Since the values of both $l$ and $d$ change in the steps of simplification mechanism, we inherently exploit the properties of conflict coloring, displaying that for our purposes, the class of conflict coloring problems needs to be addressed in its full generality of formulation.
+Indeed, even if the original problem $P_0$ is chosen as a relatively simple task, such as a list coloring problem (with $d=1$), all the subsequent problems $P_i$, $i\geq1$, which appear later on in the scheme, are of more general conflict form (with $d>1$).

-The following lemma provides a criterion which allows us to solve a $(l,d)$-conflict-coloring problem directly, without any communication, given that the ratio $l/d$ is sufficiently large, subject to some additional assumptions constraining the structure of the input instance.
+The following lemma provides a criterion which allows us to determine the necessary number of iterations of the proposed simplification mechanism.
+It states that we can solve a $(l,d)$-conflict-coloring problem directly, without any further communication, given that the ratio $l/d$ is sufficiently large, subject to some additional assumptions constraining the structure of the input instance.
+This is achieved through a greedy assignment of colors for the sufficiently simplified problem instance.